-Purpose
+1. Purpose

-To provide WRS hearings sub-committee members background on the process followed for developing the Wellington Regional Strategy.
+To provide WRS Interim Committee members background on the process followed for developing the Wellington Regional Strategy.
 This includes information on the technical evaluation work.
+This is intended to assist the Committee with its consideration of the Hearing Subcommittee's report.